doomedraven/VirusTotalApi/README.md

                         POST parameter allinfo=1.
-The summary will appear under the behaviour-v1 property of the additional_info field in the JSON report.This API allows you to retrieve the full JSON report of the file's execution as outputted by the Cuckoo JSON report encoder.
+The summary will appear under the behaviour-v1 property of the additional_info field in the JSON report.This API allows you to retrieve the full JSON report of the files execution as outputted by the Cuckoo JSON report encoder.
   -bn, --behavior-network
                         Show network activity